appujet/coders.js/example/Features/paginate.md

 });
 ```
 ## Customization
-you can provide options to paginate function
+you can provide options to paginate

 ```js
 const options = {